 Despite its size, however, Singapore is one of the largest CO2 producers in Asia.
 Not bad, huh?
 It is urgent to run for cover.

 The press release states that the electricity generated by the solar plant will be sufficient to power Singapore's five local water treatment plants.
 This would compensate about 7% of the annual energy requirement of the entire Singapore National Water Agency.
 Let me make it even clearer: it is the equivalent of 7000 fewer cars on the road and 32 kilotonnes of emissions each year.

 Construction of the floating solar plant began in August 2020.
 Due to the constraints of COVID-19, a "new engineering and construction technique" was devised.
 Among the measures, a sort of "frame" made to measure that allowed to pre-assemble the solar panels up to 50%.

 For verification of the installation?
-“Sensor drones” were used that are able to pick up signals from photovoltaic modules and precisely identify any problems caused by the new production process.
+"Sensor drones" were used that can pick up signals from photovoltaic modules and precisely identify any problems caused by the new production process.

 The floats used in the solar system are made of high density polyethylene (HDPE), which is recyclable, resistant to UV rays and corrosion.
 The solar panels themselves are attached to the bottom of the reservoir using chains and concrete blocks.